thisdot/starter.dev/starters/express-typescript-typeorm-postgres/README.md

 Running `npm run db:delete` will delete everything and allows you to re-initialize your database from zero.

+### Production build

+The `npm run build` command compiles the typescript code into the `/dist` folder and generates a `package.json` file.
+To use it in production, for example in a docker container, one would copy the contents of the `/dist` folder, and then run `npm install` to have all the dependencies.

 ### CORS Cross-Origin Resource Sharing

 The [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) standard works by adding new HTTP headers that let servers describe which origins are permitted to read that information from a web browser.
 For Security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
 This means that you cannot request data from web application on 'https://domain-a.com' from 'https://domain-b.com/data.json'.